Data Analysis Project (DAP) Requirements

 • a presentation where the student can answer questions about the project.

-1. The student works with an advisor for the DAP who is a current MLD core or affiliated faculty.
+1. The student works with an advisor for the DAP who is current MLD core faculty.

 For PhD students, the DAP faculty advisor does not need to be, but may be, their PhD thesis advisor.

 2. The final presentation of the DAP takes place at a DAP Day, and consists of a poster plus a short (~5 minute) spotlight-style oral.
 We will hold one DAP Day per semester, 3-4 weeks before the degree certification deadline.

 3. The DAP is evaluated by the student’s DAP committee.
 Along with the advisor, the committee must have one more faculty member and may also have a third member.
 The third member can be anyone appropriate, such as an outside faculty member familiar with the data, a senior PhD student, or a postdoc working on a related topic.

 4. The student receives letter grades for the DAP Prep course and the DAP Research course (the first assigned by the DAP Prep instructor, the second by the DAP committee).